loafey/master-thesis/Notes/Notes.typ

 - $A multimap B = not (A times.circle not B)$
 - $*A$ pointer to a value
 - $square.stroked A$ is a pointer to a stack

-=== Questions

-How do we specify the type of the variable in a lambda?
-Is PTPair unimplemented?